Monday, September 23, 2024

 One figure absent from Jeff Janoda’s version of the Eyrbyggja saga is Eric the Red, the Viking explorer who ‘discovered’ Greenland and established the first settlements on the island.
 The Icelandic Edda and Sagas tell us so much about the Vikings who influenced European society far beyond the height of their powers, from trading across Europe and into Asia, to founding the city of Dublin, amongst others, to ruling the Danelaw across North East and Eastern England for more than two centuries.

-Yet while Iceland exists in that liminal space, it is a county in the here and now.
+Yet while Iceland exists in that liminal space, it is a country in the here and now.
 Since beginning to read these books, the latest volcanic eruption has begun on the island and has already been going on for more than a week, with no sign of ending just yet.
 Iceland has given us Björk and Sigur Rós (amongst others), for which I am personally very grateful.
 It is one of those places that seems to punch above its weight, but also has the same kind of successful social democracy as other Scandinavian countries.
 A reminder that you don’t need to be the richest nation in the world to provide a high standard of living for your citizens.
 Indeed, the two things might be mutually exclusive.

 As such, you will excuse me writing two thousand words on such a small country, when a behemoth like Argentina or Congo might receive half that word count (*might*: I cannot say what rabbit holes I will stumble into during this project).
 Iceland exists in that liminal space between the mythical and the real.
 Its tropes and archetypes flow into western literature into a dozen other places besides.
 Other than Rome, Athens and Jerusalem, there is nowhere else that has influenced us more.